Building Coq Projects¶

 Setup for working on your own projects¶

-We encourage you to use a source code control system for any non-trivial project because it makes it easy to track the history of your changes. git is the system most used by Coq projects.
+We encourage you to use a source code control system for any non-trivial project because it makes it easy to track the history of your changes. git is the system most used by Rocq projects.
 Typically, each project has its own git repository.

-For a project that has only a single file, you can create the file wherever you like and then step through it in one of the IDEs for Coq, such as CoqIDE, ProofGeneral, vsCoq and Coqtail.
+For a project that has only a single file, you can create the file wherever you like and then step through it in one of the IDEs for Rocq, such as CoqIDE, ProofGeneral, vsCoq and Coqtail.

 If your project has multiple files in a single directory that depend on each